euroargodev/argopy/docs/contributing.rst

   and `Pandas <http://pandas.pydata.org/pandas*docs/stable/contributing.html>`_ contributing guides.

-If you seek **support** for your argopy usage or if you don't want to read this whole thing and just have a question: `visit the chat room at gitter <https://gitter.im/Argo-floats/argopy>`_.
+If you seek **support** for your argopy usage or if you don't want to read this whole thing and just have a question: `visit our Discussion forum <https://github.com/euroargodev/argopy/discussions>`_.

 Where to start?
 ===============